wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-administer-use-management-portal.md

 ##Run Hive queries

-To ran Hive jobs from the Preview portal, click **Hive Editor** in the HDInsight Query console.
+To ran Hive jobs from the Portal, click **Hive Editor** in the HDInsight Query console.
 See [Open HDInsight Query console](#open-hdinsight-query-console).

 ##Monitor jobs

-To monitor jobs from the Preview portal, click **Job History** in the HDInsight Query console.
+To monitor jobs from the Portal, click **Job History** in the HDInsight Query console.
 See [Open HDInsight Query console](#open-hdinsight-query-console).

 ##Browse files